By using this site, you agree to the Privacy Policy and Terms of Use.

 How to Make Salmon Pinwheels Easier to Roll

-One of the hardest parts of making salmon pinwheels is rolling them without them falling apart.
-The trick is to not overfill the salmon.
+One of the most challenging aspects of making salmon pinwheels is rolling them without them falling apart.
+The trick is not to overfill the salmon.
 If there’s too much filling, it will be hard to roll and the pinwheels may fall apart.
 If needed, use plastic wrap to roll them tightly and put them in the fridge before slicing.

 Substitutions and Dietary Adjustments